JonyAhammad/IT00AK39-3005-Cybersecurity-and-data-privacy/booking_system_4/phase4.md

 **Name:** Jony Ahammad

 ## Purpose of the Test
-In this phase, the role is that of a novice penetration tester working for a company that provides a web-based Booking System.
+In this phase, the role is that of a 1st penetration tester working for a company that provides a web-based Booking System. and
-The goal of this phase is to review the system from a **GDPR compliance** perspective.
+The goal of this phase is to review the system from a **GDPR compliance** perspective and all privacy ,policies match with GDPR.
 Authorization testing was completed in previous phases.
 Therefore, this phase focuses **only on GDPR and Privacy by Design (PbD)**.

 ---

 ## System Description
-The Booking System has the following features:
+- The Booking System has the following features:
- The system is accessed via a web browser
+- The system is accessed via a web browser
- Users can register and log in
+- Users can register and log in
- Logged-in users act as either a **reserver** or an **administrator** Administrators can add, modify, and delete resources and reservations Administrators can delete reservers
+- Logged-in users act as either a **reserver** or an **administrator**
+- Administrators can add, modify, and delete resources and reservations
+- Administrators can delete reservers
-Reservers can book resources if they are over 15 years old Resources are booked on an hourly basis
+- Reservers can book resources if they are over 15 years old
+- Resources are booked on an hourly basis
-Booked resources are visible without login, but reserver identities are hidden The client requires GDPR compliance
+- Booked resources are visible without login, but reserver identities are hidden
+- The client requires GDPR compliance
-The system is developed using Privacy by Design principles
+- The system is developed using Privacy by Design principles

 ---